VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 If you are using event sourcing, then your aggregates must create events to record all of the state changes that result from processing commands.
-This requires slightly more code in your aggregate definitons than when you are using an ORM.
+This requires slightly more code in your aggregate definitons than if you are using an ORM.

 The following code sample shows an **IEventSourced** interface, an